robgjansen/onionperf/README.md

 python setup.py install
 ```

 OnionPerf has several modes of operation and a help menu for each.
-The primary
-mode is to measure:
+For a
+description of each mode, use:

 ```
 onionperf -h
-onionperf measure -h
 ```

+  + monitor: Connects to Tor and log controller events to file
+  + measure: Measure Tor and Onion Service Performance using TGen
+  + analyze: Analyze Tor and TGen output
+  + visualize: Visualize OnionPerf analysis results

+### Measure Tor

 To run in measure mode, you will need to give OnionPerf the path to your custom
 'tor', 'tgen', and 'twistd' binary files if they do not exist in your PATH